shengzhouzhang/free-bikes-react-native/READEME.md

 $ npm install --production && npm start
 ```

-It will build the program without the development dependencies.
+It will build the program with the production dependencies only.
+Notes that it is very important to only use production dependencies to build the program.

 # Testing